Skopezz/fight-life-project/README.md

 ## Website  Overview
 ### Home Page
-The Landing/home page contains the responsive navigation at the top, a hero image with cover text overlay as a tagline and a CTA to serve as motivation.
-Beneath this is another with an image and a short description on classes, another section on lifestyle tips with a call to action, and the last section is a contact form to provide details.
+- The Landing/home page contains the responsive navigation at the top, a hero image with cover text overlay as a tagline and a CTA to serve as motivation.
+- Beneath this is another with an image and a short description on classes and the larger number of classes to choose from.
+- Another section has a link to lifestyle tips with a call to action for the user to navigate to, where they will find resources that contribute to a healthier life.
+- The last section is a contact form to submit details and receive information on the club and signing up.
 At the bottom of the page is the footer which contains various social media links.

 ![Home page with hero image](assets/screenshots/Home%20page%20hero.png)
 ![Home page with classes image](assets/screenshots/Home%20page%20classes.png)